harshitmaster8851/aws-ec2-self-healing-infra/README.md

 This project simulates a self-healing server architecture often used in production systems where uptime is critical.
 In enterprises like e-commerce, banking, SaaS platforms, or streaming services, downtime of even a few minutes can cause huge revenue losses and bad user experience.
 Self-Healing Infrastructure on AWS – Designed and implemented a fault-tolerant system using EC2, CloudWatch, SNS, and Lambda to automatically detect instance failures and launch replacements.
 Achieved high availability and resiliency by eliminating manual intervention and ensuring continuous uptime.

+Imagine running a production web app.
+If one server crashes at 2 AM, this system ensures:
+- No downtime — a new instance is automatically launched.
+- No manual intervention — DevOps team can sleep peacefully 😴.
+- Perfect for startups or enterprises wanting **cost-effective HA** without full-blown Kubernetes.

 ---